Tokimeki Memorial 4: Main characters

 A genius music prodigy, Rhythmy (a homonym of 'Rizumi') devotes all of energy for music composition.
 She is seen wearing headphones all the time, which makes people afraid to talk to her.
 She also does not talk much at all.
 As a result of her personality, she does not have many friends at school.

 Rhythmy has excellent sense of hearing, as she can hear and distinguish every kind of sound, regardless of how far it is.
 Once, she even tells the protagonist the model of an airplane just by listening to its engine sound, despite the fact that the plane is so far away that the protagonist cannot even see it.
 Her incredible (and sometimes too good) sense of hearing is part of reasons why she has to wear headphones.
 She also likes quiet places as she will not have to hear and get disturbed by all kinds of sound.

 Rhythmy's storyline is mainly about her composition based on her high school life.
 Because she does not do much at school besides spending time alone composing music, she has a hard time imagining how this piece of music will turn out.
 Her relationship with the protagonist helps her understand more and more what it means to be a high school student.

-She also appears in Tokimemki Memorial 4 Mobile.
+She also appears in Tokimeki Memorial 4 Mobile.